rktjmp/hotpot.nvim/README.md

 Additionally, [Zest](https://github.com/tsbohc/zest.nvim) provides similar macros and aids, and may be combined with Aniseed.

+> Hotpot may be compatible with both projects, it may not be.
+I think aniseed does
+> some trickery in it's compile system that injects some macros.
+Zest can be
+> used with or without Aniseed so I assume it would have no compatibility
+> issues.
+>
+> You may wish to disable Zest or Aniseeds native compilation to let
+> hotpot take over.

 You may also like to install the Fennel toolchain and setup a "show me the lua"
 buffer: